 Highest-rated internet providers in Seattle

 CenturyLink and Xfinity are both widely available in the city.
-Xfinity customers gave the highest speed ratings in our customer satisfaction survey.
-While CenturyLink didn’t get great ratings overall, its fiber internet scores knocked it out of the park.
+For the second year in a row, Xfinity customers gave the highest speed ratings in our customer satisfaction survey.
+While CenturyLink received average ratings overall, its fiber internet scores knocked it out of the park.

-Wave Broadband didn’t have the highest scores in the survey, but it’s still worth taking a look at.
-Astound offers gig speeds and smart home integration.
-It’s locally owned too, operating out of Kirkland, Washington.
+Astound Broadband didn’t have the highest scores in the survey, but it’s still worth taking a look at.
+Astound Broadband offers gig speeds and smart home integration.

 Seattle residential internet coverage